BWSI-UAV/bwsi-uav.github.io/module-0/git-github.md

 # Setup: Git & GitHub
 {: .no_toc }

+Configure Git and learn to stage, commit, and push your code to GitHub.
+{: .fs-6 .fw-300 }

 For any instructions from this point forward, you should be on your virtual machine, not Windows or MacOS.
 But note that anything you do here can also be done on a MacOS machine (for future reference).

 <details open markdown="block">